TOOL TRICKS FROM MY WELDING STUDIO

 They make sanders, all kinds… and I’m not kidding!

-Here is one of my most favourite time saving tools I have.
+Here is one of my most favorite time saving tools I have.
 Oh sure you may be thinking a grampa reaching tool but not the case.
-This thing can cut shop clean up time in half especially when you get good at it.
+This thing can cut shop clean up time in half especially when you get good at it or if you can eat and talk at the same time.
 It can easily pick a dime off the floor or quickly reach under your bench to pick up stuff.
 You can be reaching for something with one hand and something else with this at the same time.
 I installed rare earth magnets in the handle so I can having hanging from my loft railing for easy access.
 I use it all the time and not because I have to.
 I run 5k three or four times a week.
 Seriously once you use these a bit you will want one with-in reach.

 As long as you are dumb enough to try something stupid you can sometimes get great results!
 Surprisingly this cut turned out perfectly.
 I had to tighten up the bungees every so often to keep the feed pressure right but not a big deal.
 Needless to say being quarter inch it was one long cut aluminum or not.